Advising EEA workers and self-employed people

 In either case, his/her status as a jobseeker lasts for a maximum of 91 days and only if s/he can provide ‘compelling evidence of continuing to seek employment and […] having a genuine chance of being engaged’.
 The DWP call this the ‘genuine prospects of work’ (GPoW) test and previously applied it everyone after six months registered unemployment.

-However, from 14 February 2020, following KH v Bury MBC [2020] UKUT 50 (AAC) the DWP issued guidance (ADM Chapter C1 (pdf), para C1403) to say that the test should not be applied to anyone who had worked in the UK for at least a year.
+However, following KH v Bury MBC [2020] UKUT 50 (AAC) the DWP issued guidance (ADM Chapter C1 (pdf), para C1403) to say that the test should not be applied to anyone who had worked in the UK for at least a year – and this rule is now contained in the modified EEA regulations.
 The overall effect is that:

 - an EEA worker who has worked in the UK for at least one year can retain their EEA worker status without time limit for as long as s/he remains registered unemployed (without any special evidence requirements).
 The one year’s work does not need to be continuous (SSWP v MM [2015] UKUT 128 (AAC))